-Companies will often compare previous quarters against each other as well to help forecast future growth.
+Companies will often compare previous quarters against each other as well to help forecast future growth and set new sales pipeline goals.
 If the past three years have had strong Q1s, it’s safe to assume the start of the financial year will always be strong.
 This allows companies to plan long-term goals and objectives.

 And if, for example, Q3 is historically slower at your company, don’t be surprised if your team posts low numbers at the end of that quarter.
 Look back at previous reports and plan accordingly.